ibm-cloud-docs/Cloudant/api/active_tasks.md

 -----|------------
 database | The database and shard on which the operation occurs. pid | Erlang Process ID started_on | Time when the task was started.
-The value is an integer that contains the UNIX time UTC. total_changes | Total number of documents to be processed by the task.
+The value is an integer that includes the UNIX&trade; time UTC. total_changes | Total number of documents to be processed by the task.
 The exact meaning depends on the type of the task. type | Operation Type updated_on | Time when the last update was made to this task record.
 Updates are made by the job as progress occurs.
-The value is an integer that contains the UNIX time that uses UTC.
+The value is an integer that includes the UNIX&trade; time that uses UTC.

 In the `type` field,
 the possible values include: